Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{PG~1426+015}

-In the \xmm{}/\nustar{} spectra of the source, we detect a narrow line at $\sim 6.4$\keV{} corresponding to the Fe~K$_{\alpha}$ emission along with a broad iron emission feature in the 6$-$7\keV{} band, a strong Compton hump in the 15$-$30\keV{} range, and a soft X-ray excess below 2\keV{} (see Fig.~A1).
-We model the hard X-ray (3$-$78\keV{}) spectra of the source with {\tt TBabs*(relxillCp$+$xillverCp$+$nthcomp)} and obtain the best-fit with $\chi^{2}/\rm{dof}=372.8/349$.
-The distant reflection model ({\tt xillverCp}) explains the narrow Fe~K$_{\alpha}$ line emission and part of the Compton hump.
-The broad Fe~K feature and most of the Compton hump are described by the relativistic reflection model {\tt relxillCp}.
-The extrapolation of the hard X-ray best-fit model is unable to explain the broadband (0.3$-$78\keV{}) X-ray spectra well, yielding $\chi^{2}/\rm{dof}=524.9/420$ with significant residuals in the hard X-ray band which implies that the {\tt relxillCp} model cannot fit both soft and hard X-ray excess self-consistently.
+The \xmm{}/\nustar{} spectra of the source revealed a soft X-ray excess below $\sim$2\keV{}, a narrow Fe~K$_{\alpha}$ emission line core at $\sim$6.38\keV{} together with a broad Fe~K emission feature of width $\sim$0.5\keV{} in the 6$-$7\keV{} band, and a strong Compton hump in the 15$-$40\keV{} range (Fig.~A1).
+The Compton hump modeled using either distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) has significance levels of 96.49\% and 96.60\%, with $\Delta {\rm DIC}=8.1 (>6)$ and $13.7(>10)$, respectively.
+The broad Fe~K emission line is modeled by relativistic disk reflection (relxillCp) and is significant at the 99.95\% level with $\Delta {\rm DIC}=11.4>10$.
+Therefore, the hard X-ray (3$-$78\keV{}) spectra of the source are best modeled by {\tt TBabs*(relxillCp$+$xillverCp$+$nthComp)} with $\chi^{2}/\rm{dof}=373.8/350$, where the distant reflection ({\tt xillverCp}) component fits the narrow Fe~K$_{\alpha}$ emission line core and most of the Compton hump, while the broad Fe~K emission line and part of the Compton hump are explained by relativistic disk reflection ({\tt relxillCp}).
+However, the extrapolation of the hard X-ray best-fit model is unable to explain the broadband (0.3$-$78\keV{}) X-ray spectra well, yielding $\chi^{2}/\rm{dof}=524.9/420$ with significant residuals in the hard X-ray band, which implies that the {\tt relxillCp} model cannot fit both soft and hard X-ray excess self-consistently.
 Therefore, we add the warm Comptonization model ({\tt compTT}) for soft X-ray excess and find that the model {\tt TBabs*(compTT+relxillCp+xillverCp+nthComp)} fits the broadband spectra well with $\chi^{2}/\rm{dof}=477.8/415$.
 No structures or features are seen in the residual spectra.
-The Bayesian model selection metric confirms the relevance of warm Comptonization over the high-density disk reflection for soft X-ray excess since the difference between the Deviance Information Criteria without and with the warm Comptonization component is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 575.8-534.6 =41.2>0$.
-We can write the broadband best-fit model considering the LOS Galactic absorption ({\tt TBabs}) as
+The significance of the warm Comptonization component is $>$99.99\% as determined by the MLR test.
+The Bayesian model selection metric confirms the relevance of warm Comptonization over high-density disk reflection for soft X-ray excess, since the difference between the Deviance Information Criteria without and with the warm Comptonization component is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 575.8-534.6 =41.2>10$.
+We can write the broadband best-fit model considering the LOS Galactic absorption ({\tt TBabs}) as \begin{linenomath}